tflori/orm/docs/reference.md

 * [setQuery](#ormtestingentityfetchermockresultsetquery) Set a raw query or use different QueryBuilder
 * [toClassAndAlias](#ormtestingentityfetchermockresulttoclassandalias) Get class and alias by the match from translateColumn
 * [translateColumn](#ormtestingentityfetchermockresulttranslatecolumn) Translate attribute names in an expression to their column names
+* [update](#ormtestingentityfetchermockresultupdate) Execute an update statement for the current query
 * [where](#ormtestingentityfetchermockresultwhere) Alias for andWhere
 * [whereIn](#ormtestingentityfetchermockresultwherein) Add a where in condition with AND.
 * [whereNotIn](#ormtestingentityfetchermockresultwherenotin) Add a where not in condition with AND.